xdevelnet-unmaintained/ruleset/README.md

     }
     ```
     * Use tabs.
 Make possible to configure editors to show it as any number of spaces as other people want
+    * Avoid ternary operators.
+Imagine if someone will read your :?:?:?:?:?:?:?:?: code.
     * If somewhere in code appears 3 or more round brackets in a row - separate outer brackets with spaces, make it easier to read&understand:
     ```c
     if( ptr = malloc(elements*sizeof(char)) ) {